What Makes You Self Conscious

 Being Self Conscious

-Like many of you, my mind is burdened by the weight of the false stereotypes of Black Americans, and I too, wonder what people think when they see me.
-Why am I the only one?
-The answer to that question reinforces these self conscious beliefs.
+Like many of you, my mind is burdened by the weight of the inaccurate and damaging stereotypes, and I too, wonder what people think when they see me.
+Why am I the only black female in the room?
 I've been plagued with the thought that I have to prove myself again and again and somehow continue to do so with the awareness that I'm still likely to still be passed over without consequence or get paid less for the level of my contributions.
-No way, no how, can I cannot afford to make a mistake like others.
+No way, no how, can I afford to make a mistake like others.
 I can't give anyone a reason because they're looking for reasons.
 We think this way.

 So, what do I do?
 I choose to believe in myself and give myself grace from the psychological burden of negative stereotypes and discouraging thoughts.
 I make a conscious choice every single day not to care about anyone who dares to think untrue things about me, who dares not to recognize what I contribute.
 It's often said that we are not our thoughts but the consciousness behind our thoughts.
 If you know who you are, you find a way to let those negative thoughts trickle down like drops of water off a duck's back. if you don't believe in yourself, you must pretend that you do - until you actually do.
 One day, I promise, if you don't believe yet, you finally will.
 Self conscious thoughts, discrimination, racism - though all terrible realities - are mental games that we can win.

 We defeat self conscious emotions by knowing and loving who we are and deciding where we want to be and what we want to do.
-It's the definiteness of purpose that we look for, as the early steel tycoon Andrew Carnegie coined, that's critical to know for our journey.
+It's the definiteness of purpose that we look for, as the early steel tycoon Andrew Carnegie made famous.
+It critical for our journey.